dynobase-icon

 DynamoDB

-DynamoDB is known for high-performance as it can cope with more than 10 trillion requests within a single day with peaks greater than 20 million requests per second.
+DynamoDB is known for its high performance, capable of handling more than 10 trillion requests within a single day with peaks greater than 20 million requests per second.

-There is less latency and response time when reading and writing data because of the high IO performance of SSDs.
-In addition, the in-memory cache, DynamoDB Accelerator (DAX), can enhance the read performance by ten folds.
-That can reduce the reading time from milliseconds to microseconds.
+There is minimal latency and response time when reading and writing data due to the high IO performance of SSDs.
+Additionally, the in-memory cache, DynamoDB Accelerator (DAX), can enhance read performance by up to ten times, reducing read time from milliseconds to microseconds.

 Amazon RDS

-There are two SSD backed options for storage in Amazon RDS.
-A high-performance choice for OLTP applications and another cost-effective solution for general-purpose use.
+Amazon RDS offers two SSD-backed storage options: a high-performance choice for OLTP applications and a cost-effective solution for general-purpose use.

-The general-purpose solution has a performance that delivers at 3 IOPS per provisioned GB that can scale up to 3000 IOPS.
-The high-performance option can deliver up to 40000 IOPS per database instance.
-This high-performance IOPS rate is maintained throughout the lifetime of the database instance.
+The general-purpose solution delivers performance at 3 IOPS per provisioned GB, scaling up to 3000 IOPS.
+The high-performance option can deliver up to 40,000 IOPS per database instance, maintaining this high IOPS rate throughout the database instance's lifetime.

 Availability and Durability

-In DynamoDB, the data is replicated across three availability zones automatically.
-However, users do not have a choice to choose availability zones, they can only choose a region.
-The data replication over multiple physical nodes ensures data availability even when power outages or significant natural disasters.
-Even if one node fails, the data flow will continue with the other nodes without interruption.
+In DynamoDB, data is automatically replicated across three availability zones.
+However, users can only choose a region, not specific availability zones.
+This multi-zone replication ensures data availability even during power outages or significant natural disasters.
+If one node fails, data flow continues uninterrupted with the other nodes.

-Amazon RDS uses Multi-AZ deployments to enhance the availability of its databases.
-So, in case of any hardware failure, the requested data will be made available by replacing the compute instance powering the database instance with a functional one.
+Amazon RDS uses Multi-AZ deployments to enhance database availability.
+In case of hardware failure, the requested data is made available by replacing the compute instance powering the database instance with a functional one.

 Security